 The Act established the Protection of Plant Varieties and Farmers’ Rights Authority, also referred to as Plant Authority, under the Ministry of Agriculture and Farmers Welfare.
 The functions of the Authority include the following:

-- Maintenance of National Register of Plant Varieties and National Gene Bank for conserving seeds of registered varieties
+- Maintenance of the National Register of Plant Varieties and National Gene Bank for conserving seeds of registered varieties.

 The Chairperson of the Authority is appointed by the Union Government.
 The remaining 15 members of the Authority include 8 ex-officio members from various ministries, three members from state governments, and one representative each for farmers, tribal organizations, seed industry, and women’s organizations associated with agricultural activities.

 Any person or group can apply for the registration of Plant Variety

 Any person, group, or organization that claims to be the breeder of a plant variety can apply for the registration of plant variety.
 The applicant must submit a fixed amount of seed sample with prescribed germination percentage, physical purity, and phytosanitary standards for the authority to conduct tests.
 There is a schedule for the receipt of seed samples to facilitate the Distinctness, Uniformity and Stability (DUS) testing procedures depending on the crop.
 For instance, for rice crops, the seeds should be submitted between December and 15 April.

 For any variety which is already in the market, but for not more than a year, an application can be made for registration as a new variety.
 Other older varieties can be registered as Extant Variety.
 The fee varies depending on factors like if the variety is new, fee for DUS test, annual fee, registration fee, etc. The duration of registration is 18 years for trees and vines, and 15 years for other crops & extant varieties.